 One of the benefits of financial independence is that you can try out different occupations that pay very little or nothing.
+You can even try to get a dream job.
 I’ve always wanted to be a grade school teacher, but I realized after doing some research you can’t just become a middle school teacher here in San Francisco.
 Even being a substitute teacher requires many months of training, exams, and screening.

 When a friend told me of an assistant tennis coach position at his son’s high school in 2017, I jumped at the opportunity.
 In my mind, after five years of unemployment, this was a dream job because it combined teaching with my favorite sport.

-Further, the job gave me an opportunity to understand the private school system in case my son doesn’t win the SF public school lottery, learn what it’s like to interact with teenagers so I can be better prepared in 12 years, develop relationships with new people, exercise, and be a part of the education community.
+Further, the job gave me an opportunity to understand the private school system.
+I want to learn in case my son doesn’t win the SF public school lottery, see what it’s like to interact with teenagers so I can be better prepared in 12 years, develop relationships with new people, exercise, and be a part of the education community.

 Dream Job: Season 1, February through mid-May 2017

 The first season of coaching was thrilling because everything was new.
+It felt like a dream job.
 I couldn’t believe I was chosen for this position and felt grateful for the opportunity.
 I have the mindset that every job I get is like winning the lottery.

 Despite having to shuttle students back and forth between school and the practice courts as well as matches, I was digging assimilating back into society.
 It had been two years since I last did some consulting for a couple financial technology companies.

 Our team finished with the best record in school history, but we lost in the conference tournament finals to a school 3X our size.
 It was a bittersweet ending, but one that we were proud of.